courtois-neuromod/hear-eval-test/README.md

 `hear-validator soundnetbrain_hear --model /path/to/modefile.pt -d cpu`

+It also works on GPU now
+`hear-validator soundnetbrain_hear --model /path/to/modefile.pt -d cuda`
 ## Running the full evaluation

 Install the [heareval package](https://github.com/neuralaudio/hear-eval-kit).
 Can be done with `pip install heareval`, but it might be more appropriate to use docker.